-- Free attendance at a sport/activity club (prioritise enrolment at any free clubs).
-Purchase of Year 6 SAT guides Pupils are provided with a quality revision guide that they can use independently to support independent revision 2 Provision of well being pupil support: - ELSA Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
+Activity Evidence that supports this approach Challenge number(s) addressed Support for PP pupils: - 100% of cost of trips - 40% of cost of residentials - Free attendance at a sport/activity club (prioritise enrolment at any free clubs).
+EEF toolkit - enrichment in the form of; sports, arts, outdoor adventure learning are shown to have +2 or +4 months impact.
+2, 3, 4 Provision of well being pupil support: - ELSA Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
 SEL interventions might focus on the ways in which students work with (and alongside) their peers, teachers, family and community.
 These include: specialised programmes which are targeted at students with particular social or emotional needs.
 2, 3, 4 Attendance to be monitored by Head teacher- to analyse attendance and contact low attenders.
 Head to complete First Day Call and support families to raise attendance / punctuality.
 EEF (+3) We define parental engagement as the involvement of parents in supporting their children's academic learning.
-It includes: approaches and programmes which aim to develop parental skills such as literacy or IT skills; general approaches which encourage parents to support their children with, for example reading or homework; the involvement of parents in their children's learning activities; and more intensive programmes for families in crisis.
-6
+It includes: • approaches and programmes which aim to develop parental skills such as literacy or IT skills; • general approaches which encourage parents to support their 6 ing or h the invo their ch ties; and more in n with, for example read- comework; colvement of parents in cildren's learning activi- d ctensive programmes for s in crisis.

-Total budgeted cost: £30,560 (+ £1,260 NTP)
+Total budgeted cost: £38,680